 In fact, both of us often would "slip" and say "lunch" when referring to our third meal of our cycle.
 With our return to 24-hour days as a regular course in May 2005, our supper meal servings were considerably smaller than those shown in the photos below which were taken when we were living 6 28-hour cycles in a week.
 When it is quite warm or we had a fairly large meal the day before or we just feel in the mood, we make one of these cold items our main meal (lunch) and then choose for supper a small selection among those listed under Snacks.

-Since mid November 2002, we have been on a salad "sabbatical"; a rest from the mix described below.
-Instead, we have simply prepared a large plate of the individual ingredients and eaten them as one often does at a party.
+From mid November 2002 until sometime in 2005, we were on a salad "sabbatical" for much of the time; a rest from the mix described below.
+Instead, we would most of the time simply prepare a large plate of the individual ingredients and eat them as one often does at a party.
 (Click on thumbnails of typical shared plates to enlarge.)

 There is something uniquely enjoyable about the distinct tastes of the individual vegetables themselves, though we do eat them along with typically two of the protein sources below.